Last updated: 4 August 2025

 Do asylum seekers need to make an application?

-People who are seeking asylum have Asylum Registration Cards (ARC), and there are plans for these also to be transferred to digital format.
+People who are seeking asylum have Asylum Registration Cards (ARC), and there are plans for these also to be transferred to digital format, but no more details at this stage.

 Making a UKVI account